adrianosela/python-101/lesson-0/README.md

 Take a look at the image above.
 If you have no experience with programming, so far you have only interacted with your computer/machine as a user.
 Throughout this course, you will learn to write application software, such that you can tell your computer what you want it to do.

-## 0.2 - The Terminal & Unix Shell Basics
+## 0.2 - The Terminal and Unix Shell Basics

 A "terminal" is an electronic device that is used for entering data into, and displaying or printing data from, a computing system.